capsandnumbers/CharGen5e/README.md

 ---

 ## **Disclaimer**
-- This program **does not include** the official D&D 5e character sheet or distribute any Wizards of the Coast intellectual property.
+- This program includes that portion of Wizards of the Coast's intellectual property that is contained in the System Reference Document.
-- Users are required to obtain the blank character sheet themselves from an authorized source.
-- This program is **unaffiliated with, endorsed by, or sponsored by Wizards of the Coast**, the creators of Dungeons & Dragons®.
+- This program is **unaffiliated with, unendorsed by, and unsponsored by Wizards of the Coast**, the current owners of Dungeons & Dragons®.
-- All trademarks, including "Dungeons & Dragons®," and copyrights are the property of Wizards of the Coast LLC.
+- All trademarks, including "Dungeons & Dragons®," and copyrights are at time of writing the property of Wizards of the Coast LLC.

 ---